nathanfdev/deskpro/README.txt

 * For very old DeskPRO installations (released before 17th Setember 2008 - DeskPRO v3.2.2 and earlier) the system will need to upgrade your existing installation.
 The upgrader will alert you to this and recommend appropriate backup options.
-If you are running a trial upgrade to DeskPRO v4 and are leaving your current DeskPRO v3 operational; you should clone your current DeskPRO v3 database.
+If you are running a trial upgrade to DeskPRO v4 and are leaving your current DeskPRO v3 operational; you should clone your current DeskPRO v3 database before running an import.

 ######################################################
 # Getting Help and Submitting Bugs                   #